roninoss/create-expo-stack/docs/src/content/docs/en/usage/software-mansion.md

 ## Optional Packages

+The interactive prompt preselects Gesture Handler, Reanimated, Screens, and Worklets.
+Gesture Handler and Screens are automatically included when you choose Expo Router or React Navigation, so those defaults only add packages when they are actually needed.

-You can add more Software Mansion packages from the interactive prompt or with flags:
+You can also add Software Mansion packages with flags:

 | Flag                                 | Package                          |
 | ------------------------------------ | -------------------------------- |